 There is a large timber chalet set in its own plot and has services connected (water and drainage).
 The chalet has two large rooms, a cloakroom (currently with WC, wash hand basin and space for a shower) and a further small room which could be used to make a kitchen area.
 The chalet could be used for a variety of purposes including office, studio or overflow accommodation.

 From Carmarthen follow the A484 in the direction of Newcastle Emlyn.
-Drive through Cynwyl Elfed and continue for approx. 1.5 miles.
-On approaching the village of Cwmduad, the main entrance to the property is on the right-hand side, straight after the Cwmduad village and speed signs, signposted Ddolwen and denoted by our For Sale board.
+Drive through Cynwyl Elfed and continue for approx. 2 miles.
+When you see the sign for Cwmduad (followed by speed and bend signs), indicate right as Ddolwen is on the right before the bend and before the village, denoted by our For Sale board.
+Please note: Ddolwen is before Heol y Bwrt.

 Viewings strictly by appointment with the agents, The Smallholding Centre